affinidi/affinidi-ssi-dart/README.md

 - Uses **Ed25519** for signing (digital signatures)
 - Internally derives **X25519** keys for encryption/ECDH (key agreement) operations

-This key derivation and DID Document construction is handled automatically - you don't need to manually convert keys or add verification methods.
-The same Ed25519 key material is used in different forms for both signing and encryption operations.
+This key derivation and DID Document construction are handled automatically - you don't need to manually convert keys or add verification methods.
+It uses the same Ed25519 key material in different forms for both signing and encryption operations.

 ## Support & feedback